With the rather confusing term ‘friendly liquidator’ continuing to be used:

-The friendly family doctor, dentist, and police officer properly convey what the term “friendly” means, that meaning going back to Beowulf.
+The friendly family doctor, dentist, and police officer properly convey what the term “friendly” means, that meaning going back to the days of Beowulf.
 But the word can be used sarcastically and pejoratively.

 ASIC and the government use the term that way, most recently referring to situations where directors appoint a